QubesOS/qubes-doc/user/advanced-configuration/config-files.md

     The file is used only in a VM with PCI devices attached.
     Intended for use with problematic device drivers.

-- `/rw/config/network-hooks.d` - folder of scripts to be ran when configuring Qubes interfaces.
+- In NetVMs/ProxyVMs, scripts placed in `/rw/config/network-hooks.d` will be ran when configuring Qubes interfaces.
 For each script, the `command`, `vif`, `vif_type` and `ip` is passed as arguments (see `/etc/xen/scripts/vif-route-qubes`).
 For example, consider an PV AppVM `work` with IP `10.137.0.100` and `sys-firewall` as NetVM.
 Assuming it's Xen domain id is arbitrary `12` then, the following script located at `/rw/config/network-hooks.d/hook-100.sh` in `sys-firewall`:
     ~~~
     #!/bin/bash